 Teacher effectiveness will be based upon a pattern of summative teacher ratings collected over time.
-In order to be deemed effective, teachers will need to have a summative rating of Proficient or Exemplary.
-Teachers are required to be effective within two years of being evaluated using this plan.
-Teachers who are not deemed effective by this criterion will be deemed ineffective.
+In order to be deemed effective, teachers will need to have a summative rating of Effective or Exemplary.
+Teachers who receive a rating of Developing or Below Standard for 2 consecutive years will be deemed ineffective and a recommendation for termination by the evaluator may be brought forward to the Superintendent and the Plainfield Board of Education.

-Any teacher having a summative rating of Developing or Below Standard after one year of being evaluated with this plan may be placed on an individual improvement plan.
-(See Professional Assistance and Support System, or PASS, below)
+Any teacher having a summative rating of Developing or Below Standard after one year of being evaluated with this evaluation plan will be placed on an individual improvement plan.